mazrean/genorm-docs/en/README.md

 This has its advantages, but as with GORM, it also has the aspect of making the SQL to be executed difficult to understand.
 This increases the probability of unintentionally writing a process that has performance problems.
 In this respect, GenORM makes it easy to understand the SQL to be executed, so such problems are less likely to occur.

-[^2]: See https://mazrean.github.io/genorm-docs/en/usage/value-type.html for more information
-[^3]: See https://mazrean.github.io/genorm-docs/en/advanced-usage/defined-type.html for more information

 ### Mechanism
 This section explains how the code example works.